Coronavirus: Protecting pangolins and wildlife protects people

 Some say that from disaster, comes opportunity.
 While it might be hard to grasp this in the thick of a global health epidemic, it’s important to recognize a broken system that can be fixed.
 The pangolin and other wild animals have suffered for too long from human exploitation, and now we are all paying the price.
 There are many reasons why I believe wild animals should be left where they belong, but I’m sure we can all agree that there are now more reasons than ever.

 Wild animals belong in the wild.
-A permanent ban on wildlife trade by China, and the rest of the world, is the only solution – keeping wild animals wild, eliminating animal suffering, and all importantly, preventing major health epidemics.
+A permanent ban on wildlife trade is the only solution – keeping wild animals wild, eliminating animal suffering, and all importantly, preventing major health epidemics.

 Sign our petition calling on the UK Government to secure a global wildlife trade ban